vitaale/cursor/README.md

 ## Installation

-1. Copy the file [vitaale](https://github.com/vitaale/ghostty/blob/main/vitaale) into your [.config/ghostty/themes/](https://ghostty.org/docs/config/reference#theme) directory.
+1. Drag the theme folder into the extension sidebar in Cursor.
-2. Reload or restart Ghostty.